vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 The identification of the site as a fire-altar does raise some problems.
 The location of the altar so close to the ramparts of the city seems unusual. [. . . ] The shape of the bird as presently reconstructed appears to be rather curvilinear, whereas the bricks used for the altar would indicate a more rectilinear form.
 The interpretation of the objects found is also not convincing. [. . . ] The frequency of human skulls and bones would also seem to suggest a ritual different from that described in the texts and it certainly is in excess of what is required. [. . . ] there can be little doubt that the structure did represent some kind of sacrificial or funerary site.
 39

 Comparison of the Kauśāmbī brick structure with the fire-altar remains in Ja gatgram makes it clear at a single glance that the two are completely different.
 Thapar is right when she notes that the location where this brick construction was found, at the foot of the ramparts, is unusual and I would like to go one step further, saying that this location virtually excludes the possibility that we are here concerned with an Agnicayana altar, which has to and can only be con structed in an open field.
 The great number of animal and human remains also seems incompatible with the Agnicayana ritual.
-Neither can I accept Schling loff’s suggestion that we may here be concerned with a ritual ‘Grabst¨atte’ or cemetery just like that.
+Neither can I accept Schling loff’s suggestion that we may here be concerned with a ritual ‘Grabstätte’ or cemetery just like that.
 The location speaks against it and what to do with all the animal bones?
-The excavation is in need of a thorough reassessment, but my tentative suggestion would be that the uncovered brick structure rep resents the material remains of a construction sacrifice performed to ‘animate’, i.e. strengthen the defence constructions of the towṇTaking its clue from the paradigmatic Agnicayana, this sacrifice entailed that animals and humans were slaughtered and bricked into an altar-like structure, yielding a ‘Grabst¨atte’ of a very peculiar kind.
+The excavation is in need of a thorough reassessment, but my tentative suggestion would be that the uncovered brick structure rep resents the material remains of a construction sacrifice performed to ‘animate’, i.e. strengthen the defence constructions of the towṇTaking its clue from the paradigmatic Agnicayana, this sacrifice entailed that animals and humans were slaughtered and bricked into an altar-like structure, yielding a ‘Grabstätte’ of a very peculiar kind.
 And what remains valid of Sharma’s conclusions, against Schlingloff, is that the site does indeed testify to the practice of a Puruṣamedha, human sacrifice.

 Mansar